iPhone 11 Pro Max is for camera and battery lovers

 The two reasons to opt for iPhone 11 Pro Max

 This year's most expensive iPhone is the $1,449 iPhone Pro Max with 512GB of storage.
 Even with 256GB of storage -- the minimum you'll likely want for a high-end phone like this -- it will set you back $1249.
-There are two main two reasons to go for this year's most extreme iPhone: Either you want that larger OLED display (2,688×1,242 versus 2,436×1,125 for the Pro) or you want that extra hour of battery life.
+There are two main reasons to go for this year's most extreme iPhone: Either you want that larger OLED display (2,688x1,242 versus 2,436x1,125 for the Pro) or you want that extra hour of battery life.

 I wouldn't want to spend this much.
 But if you really are using your phone as a professional camera and you want to see every pixel, you want the best viewfinder and editing display you can get.
 And, well, this would be that phone.
 It's also more fun for movies and games, but at these prices, I'd just buy a separate iPad for that.